The Option type, and the

 Extracting the contained value

-These methods extract the contained value in an Option<T>
+These methods extract the contained value in an Option<T> when it is

 holding a value.